 Building Better Healthcare takes a look at the latest technologies NHS Trusts have integrated into their systems to advance UK healthcare's digital evolution in August 2024.

-In the wake of the new Health and Social Care Secretary, Wes Streeting, has launched an independent investigation into the NHS to understand the extent of the issues affecting the UK's National Health Service.
+This comes in the wake of the new Health and Social Care Secretary, Wes Streeting, launching an independent investigation into the NHS to understand the extent of the issues affecting the UK's National Health Service.

 August’s technology round-up is filled with NHS trusts implementing digital platforms to aid with patient care such as flow efficiencies, an AI solution to reduce missed appointments and waiting times, adopting electronic patient record systems, and digitising the lifecycle of a prescription.